 Which Celts?
 Using which calendar?
 What does that have to do with Halloween?
 The festival of Samhain was the new year for the Irish Celts.
 It seems the Gauls might have celebrated their new year in the summer around May or June.
 I won’t even rehash all the calendar changes that have happened in the last 2000 years, or how this becomes even more nonsensical.

-More human sacrifices that the Irish Celts, the only ones that even wrote anything about their practices down, didn’t even mention.
+More human sacrifices that the Irish Celts, don’t even mention.
 Where are they getting this?
-Well I looked the sources and they mention “The Two Babylons” by Reverend Alexander Hislop.
-This book is entirely debunked as Anti-Catholic propaganda written back in 1853 as a way to convert people away from Catholicism.
+Well I looked at the sources and they mention “The Two Babylons” by Reverend Alexander Hislop.
+This book is entirely debunked as Anti-Catholic propaganda, It was written back in 1853 as a way to convert people away from Catholicism.
 It was criticized by other protestants back in the day for being, “Poorly researched at best.”
 It’s terrible.
 Even more contemporary people who’ve praised this book have written entire volumes picking it apart once they began to understand its sources.
 Their other sources are dated as well, none of the rest are dated after 1972.
 So it’s a dated article?
 From Jack Chick publications?